serebrov/serebrov.github.io-hugo/content/posts/2025-12-10-macbook-remote-access-from-ipad.md

 # VNC

-I also did not try this, but theoretcically, if there is a good VNC client for iOS, it could be used as a remote access solution to connect to the VNC server running on Mac.
+I also did not try this, but theoretically, if there is a good VNC client for iOS, it could be used as a remote access solution to connect to the VNC server running on Mac.

 # SSH, screen share app